Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Background

 \subsection{Madelung constant correction}

-Ref.~\cite{XingLin2023} shows that the finite-size errors in CCD($n$) and CCD both scale as $\Or(N_\vk^{-\frac13})$ when assuming that exact orbital energies are used in the amplitude equation \cref{eqn:amplitude_finite_inexact}.
-Exactly the same finite-size error scaling also appears in Fock exchange energy and occupied orbital energy calculations.
-One common correction to reduce the errors in the latter two calculations is to add a Madelung-constant shift \cite{FraserFoulkesRajagopalEtAl1996,ChiesaCeperleyMartinEtAl2006,DrummondNeedsSorouriEtAl2008} to the Ewald kernel, resulting a correction to involved ERIs as
+Ref.~\cite{XingLin2023} shows that the finite-size errors in CCD($n$) and CCD both scale as $\Or(N_\vk^{-\frac13})$ when assuming that exact orbital energies are used in the amplitude equation \cref{eqn:amplitude_finite}.
+The same finite-size scaling also appears in Fock exchange energy and occupied orbital energy calculations.
+One common correction to reduce the finite-size errors in the latter two calculations is to add a Madelung-constant shift \cite{FraserFoulkesRajagopalEtAl1996,ChiesaCeperleyMartinEtAl2006,DrummondNeedsSorouriEtAl2008} to the Ewald kernel.
+This shift introduces a correction to all involved ERIs in the calculations as